 It’s important to offer your employees the very best of the best – flexible hours, great food and fresh coffee, and maybe a ping pong table (looking at you, Google).
 We spend a lot of time at the office, and these perks and an overall fun culture help us feel happy.

 That’s why so many surveys and competitions exist to dub the top of the heap when it comes to workplaces.
 Crain’s, Chicago Tribune, Fortune, PPB, Best Companies Group… the list goes on and on.
 Some of these lists and surveys are legit, but some of them are scam city.

 Your company can be an awesome place to work, but you don’t want to just sign up for any and every contest that comes your way.
-Here’s how to sift through and find the certifications and accolades that actually matter.
+Here’s how to tell if an employee survey is just plain bogus.

 #1: Proceed with Caution If You Have to Pay

 The expenses of running a business start to add up.
 A “great place to work” survey shouldn’t cost you any of your hard-earned pennies.
 That’s like paying someone to give you a compliment.
 It doesn’t mean as much.

 Alison Green, the author of Ask a Manager: How to Navigate Clueless Colleagues, Lunch-Stealing Bosses, and the Rest of Your Life at Work, looked into the legitimacy of paying for these “Best Places to Work” contests.
 This is what she had to say:

 It’s kind of bogus that you’re getting sold the idea of being the best.
 One award that we applied to at Quality Logo Products® cost close to $200, and the sad part is – we didn’t even make the list!

 It just goes to show, if you have to pay to play, it might not be worth the effort.
 The organization behind the contest might just keep your data, give you a “thanks,” and send you on your way with no award to show for it all, even if you are an awesome place to work and all your employees agree.